valimanea/Weather-Forecaster/README.md

 The main purpose is to create a weather dashboard with form inputs.
 When a user searches for a city they are presented with current and future conditions for that city and that city is added to the search history.

+The app is created using the <a href="https://openweathermap.org/forecast5">5 Day Weather Forecast API</a> to retrieve weather data for cities.

 When a user views the current weather conditions for that city they are presented with:
 - The city name
 - The date